gigwegbe/GUI-Graphical-User-Interface-with-LovyanGFX-using-Esp32-/01_basic_draw/README.md

 ```
-What is LovyanGFX?
+<strong>What is LovyanGFX?</strong>

 ```

 - https://github.com/lovyan03/LovyanGFX
-A crisply tuned graphics library with some compatibility with Adafruit GFX and TFT_eSPI.
+- A crisply tuned graphics library with some compatibility with Adafruit GFX and TFT_eSPI.
 Since it is registered in the library manager of Arduino IDE, you can use it easily.

 ```
-Rough feature list of LovyanGFX
+<strong>Rough feature list of LovyanGFX</strong>

 ```